Kill0geR/KeyloggerScreenshot/README.md

 check out my pypi page:
 https://pypi.org/project/KeyloggerScreenshot/

 I would suggest to run KeyloggerScreenshot on Kali linux.
-But it works on every linux distro
+But it works on every linux distro (also Windows)

 If you are a Linux user.
 Change to root.